ummel/fusionModel/README.md

 dataset referred to as an “implicate” (in the sense of “simple synthesis”).
-It is common in data synthesis and imputation to produce multiple implicates that, collectively, quantify (some of) the uncertainty inherent in the underlying data and models.
+It is common in data synthesis and imputation to produce multiple implicates that, collectively, quantify (some of) the uncertainty inherent in the underlying data.

 Since variables are synthesized serially, the creation of multiple implicates requires running `fuse()` multiple times.
 For example: